-Nefco is the fund manager for the Beyond the Grid Fund for Africa facility, which in September 2020 opened its first Call for Proposals in Burkina Faso, Liberia and Zambia and a separate second Call for Mozambique in February 2021.
-The aim of this facility is to accelerate access to affordable, clean and modern energy for people living in rural and peri-urban areas by building up a market for off-grid electricity solutions.
-The facility is funded by Sweden, through the Swedish International Development Cooperation Agency (Sida) and Swedish embassies in the target countries, and Denmark, through the Ministry of Foreign Affairs.
+Nefco is the fund manager for the Beyond the Grid Fund for Africa facility, which in September 2020 opened its first Call for Proposals in Burkina Faso, Liberia and Zambia and a separate Calls for Mozambique and Uganda during spring 2021.
+In December a new country programme was announced in the Democratic Republic of Congo.
+The goal for this progarmme is to accelerate access to affordable, clean and modern energy for people living in rural and peri-urban areas by building up a market for off-grid electricity solutions.
+The programme is funded by Sweden, through the Swedish International Development Cooperation Agency (Sida) and Swedish embassies in the target countries, Denmark, through the Ministry of Foreign Affairs and Germany through KfW.
 Power Africa, an initiative administered by USAID, is providing an in-kind technical assistance contribution.
-Germany, through its development bank KfW, will join the Country Programme for Zambia.

 On emerging markets